<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M74D8PB" height="0" width="0" style="display:none;visibility:hidden">

 When troubleshooting an issue, the logs or nginx status may show an "emerg" level error referencing an issue with an application's configuration file (/etc/nginx/conf.d/icsgw_app_<uuid>.active.conf).
 This may also result in a UI error that the OAG configuration is "Not Valid".

 This is likely due to a misconfiguration in one of the application's policies.
-This article describes how to identify that application based on the UUID of the configuration file to make the necessary fix.
+This article describes how to identify the application using the configuration file's UUID to make the necessary fix.

 Example error: